zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_07_en-US_RTM_AND_SMELL.md

 - Quality assessment (coherence level, safety)
 - Resonance matching capability

-This is why smell—or its technological analog—is the appropriate sense metaphor for trans-reality navigation.
+This is why smell, or its technological analog, is the appropriate sense metaphor for trans-reality navigation.

 ---